 I also encourage people to set up a daily prompt in a calendar tool with the following reoccurring questions – a tip that I originally picked up in Timothy Ferriss’s book The 4-Hour Workweek.

 - Am I inventing things to do to avoid the important

 - Am I being productive or just active?

 Do you have an example of someone who shifted focus to get more out of their working day?

-A typical example would be of someone we’ll call “Jo.”
+Susanne: A typical example would be of someone we’ll call “Jo.”
 Jo used to work 10-12 hour days managing projects.
 She was very active and got through a lot of tasks, but at the end of the day she was exhausted and never had time to do proper planning, risk mitigation and client interfacing.
-As a result her projects were often late and she didn’t feel in control.
+As a result, she often missed her deadlines and she didn’t feel in control of her projects.

-I encourage everyone to look at how they spend a typical day.
+Susanne: I encourage everyone to look at how they spend a typical day to improve their time management skills.
 Analyze which activities – or people – tend to waste your time and why you get sidetracked.
 Then explore how you can minimize interruptions, multitasking and time-wasting activities by doing things like switching off your email for a couple of hours, finding a quiet place away from your desk to complete a difficult and important activity, or saying No to conference calls that don’t add much value.

 I also recommend looking at what you do well when you’re in flow and getting a lot of good work done.
 This is likely to be the 20% of activities that add to 80% of your results.
 Delegate or eliminate as much of the 80% that has a minimal effect on your overall productivity.